mahjabeen-sust/todo-rest-api/README.md

 ### Postgres DB Setup

 In this project we will be using a Postgres Database.
-For convenience, we have created a database and provided the url.
-If you create your own database, you can run the following SQL for creating the tables required for this project.
+For convenience, Once you create a database in PostgreSQL, you can run the following SQL for creating the tables required for this project.
+After creating the database and the data tables, put the database url in the .env file.

 We need to create a table for the users
 ```